The "Know Every Kid" Coach Challenge

-The kid who shuts down after a specific tone of feedback, the kid whose parents are in the middle of a separation this month, the kid who's started to wonder if they're good enough, the kid who plays bigger when one specific teammate is on the field.
-These are the things that change what a coach should say, when, and to whom.
-Coaches operating only at the surface level make decisions on incomplete information all season and have no idea they're doing it.
+The kid who shuts down after a specific tone of feedback, the kid whose parents are mid-separation this month, the kid who's started to wonder if they're good enough, the kid who plays bigger when one specific teammate is on the field.
+These are the details that change what a coach should say, when, and to whom.
+A coach working only at the surface level makes decisions on incomplete information all season with no system telling them where the holes are.
+The challenge below is the system: a diagnostic that shows each coach which kids they know fluently and which kids they've been operating on assumptions about for months.

 Why "Knowing" Goes Sideways